qxxxb/old_dotfiles/README.md

 ## Nemo open in terminal
 * Install `dconf-editor`
-* Change `org.cinnamon.desktop.default-applications.terminal.exec` to `termite`
+* Change `org.cinnamon.desktop.default-applications.terminal.exec` to `kitty`
-* Change `org.cinnamon.desktop.default-applications.terminal.exec-args` to `-e`
+* Change `org.cinnamon.desktop.default-applications.terminal.exec-args` to an empty string

-## Nemo use Neovim in termite
+## Nemo use Neovim in kitty
-* Create the file `/home/plushie/.local/share/applications/nvim-termite.desktop` (if not already there)
+* Create the file `/home/plushie/.local/share/applications/nvim-kitty.desktop` (if not already there)
 * Add this to the file:

 ```
 [Desktop Entry]
-Name=Neovim Termite
+Name=Neovim Kitty
 GenericName=Text Editor
 GenericName[de]=Texteditor
 Comment=Edit text files